A countable-support symmetric iteration separating PP from AC: Reduction blueprint: global PP from localized PP

-\begin{remark}[Why we allow \emph{localized} splittings] The global statement “every surjection splits” (i.e.\ every surjection has a right inverse) is equivalent to $\AC$ (a right inverse to $\bigsqcup_{i\in I}A_i\twoheadrightarrow I$ is exactly a choice function).
-So we are \emph{not} attempting to force global splittings.
+\begin{remark}[Why we allow \emph{localized} splittings] The global statement “every surjection splits” (i.e.\ every surjection has a right inverse) is equivalent to \(\AC\), so we are \emph{not} attempting to force global splittings.